 By conducting scientific and educational research, and by speaking, writing, attending conferences, and engaging with industry and other community partners, faculty members are much more than content experts in their fields of study.
 Not only can they help students understand aspects of electrical or biomedical engineering, for example, but as domain participants and leaders, they can bring their energy and enthusiasm to the classroom, greatly enrich what you can find in a textbook, and highlight breaking trends.
 Just as importantly, they can also help students recognize the value and relevance that engineering brings to addressing the very real problems we face as a nation and a world, and how engineers contribute to our regional and national security and economy.

 Funding helps our researchers to do their work.
-Since opening our doors in 1997, College of Engineering researchers have been awarded grant funding totaling over $30 million.
+Since opening our doors in 1997, the College of Engineering researchers has been awarded grant funding totaling over $30 million.
 These funding levels have enabled faculty to establish world-class research programs in areas ranging from satellite propulsion to molecular electronics.
-A variety of public and private sources provide such funding, among them the National Institutes of Health, National Science Foundation, Department of Defense, Department of Energy, Environmental Protection Agency, Federal Aviation Administration, National Aeronautic and Space Administration, Google, and a host of local and regional partners (we list many recent funding partners on the College of Engineering Honor Roll of Givers page).
+A variety of public and private sources provide such funding, among them the National Institutes of Health, National Science Foundation, Department of Defense, Department of Energy, Environmental Protection Agency, Federal Aviation Administration, National Aeronautic and Space Administration, Google, and a host of local and regional partners (we list many recent funding partners on the College of Engineering Honor Roll of Donors page).

 Opportunities for Interdisciplinary Research